manojkhanna/devops-starter-workshop/docker-provisioner/vagrant/README.md

 __NOTE__: Run this on a Linux Machine with Docker installed.

-## COnfiguring a Vagrantfile with Docker
+## Configuring a Vagrantfile with Docker

 From the exercise root directory create the directory structure